david-llamas-roman/davidllamasroman.com/README.md

 ### ⚙ Backend
 #### API
+##### Login
+###### Sign up & Sign in
+##### Projects
+##### Experience
+##### Blog
+##### Academy

+### UX
+#### Pages structure
+##### Header
+On all pages, we can find a header with links that allow us to switch between the different sections.

+##### Main content

+##### Footer
+On all pages, we can find a footer with only a copyright notice.

 ### UI
-I want to create something different, I do not want to have the same design as most websites.
-However, the idea that I have in my mind is difficult and not implemented in one or two days.
-Therefore, I will implement a simple UI and update it little by little.
-In this section of the README, you can find all changes that have been made in the website UI.

 #### Logo
 <p align="center"><img src="./frontend/public/img/dlr.svg" alt="dlr logo" width=100></p>

 The logo reflect that I started out as a nobody and, over the time, I have evolved to become in the person that I am today.
 Always following a plan.
-- The squares that constitute the 3 steps stair represent the plan ("Always following a plan").
-That figure is normally related with the fact of do something squarely (thinking carefully).
+- The squares that constitute the 3 steps stairs represent the plan ("Always following a plan").
+That figure is normally related with the fact of do something thinking carefully.
-- The 3 steps stair represent the grow that I have in somethings related with me like my profesional career or my content creator career.
+- The 3 steps stairs represent the grow that I have in somethings related with me like my profesional career or my content creator career.
 That object is normally related with the grow.
 - The fonts of the acronym (DLR - David Llamas Román) are different, because represent my personal evolution.
 I started, for example, with a closer mind (therefore, I chose a serif font, more classical) and, over the time, I have evolved to become in the person that I am today literally (therefore, I chose 2 san-serif fonts.
 One more futurist than the other).
+Everyone evolves and I was not going to be less.

 #### Fonts

 #### Brand colors

-<p align=right><a href="#davidllamasromancom"><strong>Go up ⬆</strong></a></p>

-### 💄 Frontend

 <p align=right><a href="#davidllamasromancom"><strong>Go up ⬆</strong></a></p>